Accio-Lab/SwimBird/README.md

 ```

 ### 2. Inference
-Notably, we evaluate our model with VLMEvalKit using the LLM-based API judge setting rather than exact matching for a more accurate and reliable assessment.
+Notably, we evaluate our model with the LLM-based API judge setting rather than exact matching for a more accurate and reliable assessment.
 We set gpt-4o-0806 as the default judge model, and you can replace it with your own.

 ```Shell